becem-gharbi/nuxt-naiveui/docs/components/naive-config.md

 }
 ```

 On setup, the `themeConfig` is merged with built-in default themes.
-These [defaults](https://github.com/becem-gharbi/nuxt-naiveui/tree/main/src/runtime/theme) are loaded dynamically based on the current color mode and device type.
+These [defaults](https://github.com/becem-gharbi/nuxt-naiveui/tree/main/src/runtime/theme) are loaded based on the current color mode and device type.
 To disable a default theme, `defaults` property can be set to `false`.

 The common theme properties are shared globally via the `useThemeVars` naive-ui composable.